COVID-19 Research to Action Seed Grant Awards

 How Are Cities Responding to the COVID-19 Housing Crisis?

 PI: Katherine Levine Einstein, Associate Professor, Department of Political Science, BU College of Arts & Sciences (CAS)

-Co-PI: Maxwell Palmer, Assistant Professor, Department of Political Sciences, CAS
+Co-PI: Maxwell Palmer, Assistant Professor, Department of Political Science, CAS

 Einstein and Palmer will examine the patchwork of housing policies created in response to the COVID-19 crisis for the 150 largest cities in the United States and for the 101 member communities of the Greater Boston Metropolitan Area Planning Commission.
 They seek to understand which policies are most successful, what factors predict how and in what ways cities have responded, and who is helped by such programs.
 Working in partnership with the Citizens’ Housing & Planning Association (CHAPA), they will help disseminate information about available housing assistance to local government agencies and residents in Massachusetts who are most in need.
 Learn more.